National Security (2003 film): Plot

-That night, the pair trace the van's owner to an address and stake out the place, but Earl rushes inside on his own and is confronted by the thieves.
-Hank arrives just as Earl is shot in the leg, and before escaping, he recognizes one of the thieves, Nash, as Charlie's murderer.
-When Hank takes Earl to Denise to get his wound treated (which turns out to be simply a graze), a bee flies into the house and Earl runs for cover, making Denise realize that Hank's story about the "assault" on Earl was actually true.
+That night, the pair trace the van's owner's address and stake it out, but Earl rushes inside on his own and is confronted by the thieves.
+Hank arrives just as Earl is shot in the leg, and before they escape, he recognizes one of the thieves, Nash, as Charlie's murderer.
+When Hank takes Earl to Denise to get his wound treated (which is just a graze), a bee flies in and Earl freaks out, making Denise realize that Hank's story about the "assault" on Earl was actually true.
 She slaps Earl for lying and reconciles with Hank.

-Based on something overheard from Nash, they follow him to a meeting at a yacht club and witness him talking to McDuff, who is revealed to be Nash's inside man.
-Hank and Earl share everything they know with Hank's former boss, Lieutenant Washington, and then pretend to approach McDuff, offering to sell him back the "beer kegs" for $1 million.
+Based on something overheard from Nash, they follow him to a meeting at a yacht club and witness him talking to McDuff, his inside man.
+Hank and Earl tell Hank's former boss, Lieutenant Washington, everything they know and then pretend to approach McDuff, offering to sell him back the "beer kegs" for $1 million.
 However, Nash learns about their plans and takes Washington hostage first.

-During the confrontation the next day, Earl and Hank meet with McDuff, Nash, and their men near the coast, rescuing Washington and accidentally starting a shootout, but the trio manage to kill or apprehend most of Nash's gang, including McDuff.
-Hank is shot, but he survives and kills Nash by dropping a nearby crane's lifting hook onto an unstable slab of rock that Nash is standing on, catapulting him into the ocean and finally avenging Charlie's death.
+During the confrontation the next day, the pair meet with McDuff, Nash, and their men near the coast.
+Hank and Earl rescue Washington, but accidentally start yet another gunfight with Nash's gang; the trio manage to apprehend or kill most of the thugs, including McDuff.
+Hank is shot, but survives and kills Nash by catapulting him into the ocean with a crane's lifting hook, finally avenging Charlie's death.

-Six more months later, in honor of their heroic actions, Hank is reinstated in the LAPD and Earl is admitted to the force, and they are made partners.
-The two encounter a situation similar to where they met, in which a man is apparently locked out of his car.
-Earl helps the man but learns that he is actually a thief.
-He successfully stops the thief by shooting at the car, but the vehicle explodes soon after.
+Six months later, in honor of their heroic actions, Hank is reinstated in the LAPD while Earl is admitted to the force.
+Now officially partners, they encounter a situation similar to how they met, in which a man is apparently locked out of his car.
+Earl helps him but discovers he is actually a thief.
+He successfully stops him by shooting at the car, but the vehicle explodes soon after.